 New & Used Bentley Continental GT: In Depth

 The Bentley Continental GT is a premium two-door coupe or convertible—both of which offer a range of drivetrains and styles, but all are among the most luxurious cars around.
-The Continental GT is quick in any weather, featuring all-wheel drive and sufficient power in any option you choose.
-It competes with the Rolls-Royce Wraith Coupe and the Mercedes CL-Class.
+The Continental GT is quick in any weather, featuring all-wheel drive and plenty of power in any option you choose.
+It competes with the Mercedes-Benz CL-Class and the Rolls-Royce Wraith Coupe.

 Read our review for more details on the 2014 Bentley Continental GT

 Launched in coupe form for the 2005 model year, the Continental has seen increases to power and re-touches to its aesthetics, but little in the way of fundamental mechanical change.

 The basics of the $185,000 coupe and $200,000 convertible are shared with the Flying Spur.
 Though the two-doors have a much shorter wheelbase, they share the engine, transmission, all-wheel-drive system, and other performance pieces with the four-door Spur.
 At the core: a 6.0-liter, twin-turbocharged twelve-cylinder engine in which the cylinders are arranged not in a V shape, but as a W. This spares some room under the hood, and produces power just as copiously and as smoothly as a conventional V-12.